Carl Perkins: Return to recording and touring

 Beginning early that summer, Perkins was paid $1,000 to play two songs a night on the extended tour of Top Stars of '56.
 Other performers on the tour were Chuck Berry and Frankie Lymon and the Teenagers.
 When Perkins and the group entered the stage in Columbia, South Carolina, he was shocked to see a teenager with a bleeding chin pressed against the stage by the massed crowd.
 During the first guitar intermission of "Honey Don't", they were waved offstage and into a vacant dressing room behind a double line of police officers.
 Appalled by what he had seen and felt, Perkins left the tour.
 Appearing with Gene Vincent and Lillian Briggs in a rock 'n' roll show, he helped attract 39,872 people to the Reading Fair in Pennsylvania on a Tuesday night in late September.
 Soon after, a full grandstand and one thousand people stood in a heavy rain to hear Perkins and Briggs at the Brockton Fair in Massachusetts.

-Sun issued more Perkins songs in 1956: "Boppin' the Blues" / "All Mama's Children" (Sun 243), the B side co-written with Johnny Cash; and "Dixie Fried" / "I'm Sorry, I'm Not Sorry" (Sun 249).
-"Matchbox" / "Your True Love" (Sun 261) came out in February, 1957.
+Sun issued two more Perkins singles in 1956: "Boppin' the Blues" / "All Mama's Children" (Sun 243), the B side co-written with Johnny Cash; and "Dixie Fried" / "I'm Sorry, I'm Not Sorry" (Sun 249).
 "Boppin' the Blues" reached number 47 on the Cashbox pop singles chart, number nine on the Billboard country and western chart, and number 70 on the Billboard Hot 100.

-"Matchbox" became a rockabilly classic.
-It was recorded with Perkins on lead guitar and vocals, and then Sun studio piano player, Jerry Lee Lewis.
-Later that day, there was an impromptu session with Perkins, Presley, Johnny Cash, and Jerry Lee Lewis informally referred to as the Million Dollar Quartet.
-Sun released the full recordings from this jam session, a selection of gospel, country, and R&B songs in 1990.
+On December 4, 1956, Perkins and his band recorded "Matchbox" (what Michael Hill has reported was adapted from Blind Lemon Jefferson's song "Matchbox Blues") and "Your True Love", with piano from Jerry Lee Lewis, who was then serving as Sun Studio's session pianist before he became a popular musician.
+Later that day, Perkins, Presley, Lewis, and Johnny Cash participated in an impromptu jam session that later became widely known as the Million Dollar Quartet session.
+Sun released the full recordings from this jam session, a selection of gospel, country, and R&B songs, in 1990.

+"Matchbox" b/w "Your True Love" was released in February 1957, "Boppin' the Blues" reached number 47 on the Cashbox pop singles chart, number nine on the Billboard country and western chart, and number 70 on the Billboard Hot 100. with the A-side becoming a rockabilly classic.
 On February 2, 1957, Perkins again appeared on Ozark Jubilee, singing "Matchbox" and "Blue Suede Shoes".
 He also made at least two appearances on Town Hall Party in Compton, California, in 1957, singing both songs.
 Those performances were included in the Western Ranch Dance Party series filmed and distributed by Screen Gems.

 He released "That's Right", co-written with Johnny Cash, backed with the ballad "Forever Yours", as Sun single 274 in August, 1957.
 Neither side made it onto the charts.

 The 1957 film Jamboree included Perkins performing "Glad All Over".
 The song was written by Aaron Schroeder, Sid Tepper, and Roy C. Bennett, Sun released it in January, 1958.